Actionable Book Summary: The Social Animal by Elliot Aronson

 Actionable Book Notes:

 Teach your kids self-esteem: A lot can be said in defense of ego and self-esteem – both good and bad things.
-But being confident will not only help you speak loud and clear in front of other people, it will also make you a better person in general.
+But being confident will not only help you speak loud and clear in front of other people, but it will also make you a better person in general.
 A person who will avoid doing cruel or stupid things.
-If you have high oppinion of yourself, you’ll be more likely to resist the temptation of cheating on exam or on your wife, because such behavior is not in correlation with your understanding of the world.
-If you’re confident in yourself, you won’t expose yourself in situation that might hurt your reputation because you’ll have a lot to lose.
+If you have a high opinion of yourself, you’ll be more likely to resist the temptation of cheating on an exam or on your wife, because such behavior is not in correlation with your understanding of the world.
+If you’re confident in yourself, you won’t expose yourself to situations that might hurt your reputation because you’ll have a lot to lose.

 Be an expert: Our opinions are influenced by individuals who are experts in a specific field.
 Position yourself as such type of guy/girl, if you want to grow your audience.
-Even if even if we have not perfected our craft yet, others don’t know that.
+Even if we have not perfected our craft yet, others don’t know that.
 Become more “likable” for the people you want to influence.
-We tend to listen more the people we actually like.
+We tend to listen more to the people we like.

-Influence people to do good things: The more you get to understand why people do what they do, the more you’ll expand your abilities to lean them towards a particular outcome that suits you best Meaning, you can influence their decision.
+Influence people to do good things: The more you understand why people do what they do, the more you’ll expand your abilities to lean them towards a particular outcome that suits.
 It might sound a cruel thing to do – and a lot of times is.
 But it can be different.
-The mechanisms you learn along the way can be used to make others eat less fat, love their spouse, find inner motivation to do a particular task.
+The mechanisms you learn along the way can be used to make others eat less fat, love their spouse, find inner motivation to do a particular task, be better in general.

 Commentary And My Personal Takeaway